isomerpages/moe-psgrepository/_your-psg-exco-journey-begins/Planning for Activities.md

 </li>
 <li>
 <p><u>Engage your audience:</u> Incorporate interactive elements to maintain
-interest, such as asking parents to participate by asking/replying to questions or polls in the chat feature; and</p>
+interest, such as inviting parents to participate by asking/replying to questions or polls in the chat feature; and</p>
 </li>
 <li>
 <p><u>Plan for accessibility:</u> Consider participants with different tech